Making the cut: improved ranking and selection for large-scale inference: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part by two grants from the US National Institutes of Health: R21 HG006568 and T32 GM074904.
+This research was supported in part by grants from the US National Institutes of Health: R21 HG006568, T32 GM074904, and U54AI117924.
 The authors thank Christina Kendziorski and several anonymous reviewers for critical comments on earlier drafts.
 Additional details on data analyses, threshold functions, and computation are provided in a Supplementary Material document.
-The \verb+R+ package \verb+rvalues+ is available at \verb+http://www.stat.wisc.edu/~newton/+.